H4RP3RK/milestone3_rcn/README.md

     - Can I simplify the way to access user role?
     - Can the members.queries.find_one be simplified so it's not duplicated
     - Can one @app.route send to two tables?
-Want to send to query and contact?
-    - Why is secret key not working when in env.py?
+Want to send to query and contact? x Why is secret key not working when in env.py?
     - simplify duplication of else methods.
 Use and with member and password

 ## Mandatory Requirements